What causes power outages and how to prepare - NewsBreak

 That’s why Muck said SWEPCO has its crews, and extra contracted workers outside of the company, ready to go.

 “If you do have a power outage, please report it.
-Obviously, we are aware of outages, but if you’re able to report it and let us know a specific area or specific residence, then we can ensure we’re watching,” said Muck.Arkansas Red Cross officials give tips on how to keep your home warm and stay safe as temperatures start to drop
+Obviously, we are aware of outages, but if you’re able to report it and let us know a specific area or specific residence, then we can ensure we’re watching,” said Muck.AAA offers tips to prepare your home for winter blast

 To do your part in keeping the electric grid secure, and avoid rolling blackouts, Muck suggests setting the thermostat at 68 degrees and opening the blinds when it’s sunny and covering the windows with shades at night.